fafafariba/fafafariba.github.io/proposal.md

 Players will be able to:

-- [ ] Inpput letters via the keyboard
+- [ ] Input letters via the keyboard
 - [ ] Press enter to submit words
 - [ ] Correct submitted words communicated to the player via effects
 - [ ] Incorrect or invalid submissions will be communicated via effects